News

 Please bring the following documents:

-1) A POLICE REPORT FOR THE LOSS OF THE PASSPORT, STATING THE PASSPORT NUMBER
+1) ORIGINAL COPY OF POLICE REPORT FOR THE LOSS OF THE PASSPORT, STATING THE PASSPORT NUMBER

 NIGERIA IMMIGRATION SERVICE HQ, SAUKA VILLAGE ABUJA)

-1) A HAND-WRITTEN APPLICATION REQUESTING CHANGE TO THE DATA
+1) A HAND-WRITTEN APPLICATION REQUESTING CHANGE OF DATA

 2) ALL SUPPORTING DOCUMENTS REGARDING THE NEW DATA